SEV is owned by the people

-SEV is obliged to supply to all citizens, companies, and organisations with power supply 24-hours a day.
+SEV is obliged to supply power to all citizens, companies and organisations 24-hours a day.
 SEV has sole responsibility for power quality and the power supply system in the Faroe Islands.

 The Faroe Islands are an isolated island society.
 The option of buying electricity from neighbouring countries does not exist.
 The obligation to supply power as well as run the power supply system results in a 24-hour obligation.
 It is SEV's responsibility to have enough capacity to keep the system running at full blast, to fix technical problems and problems with production units, which for whatever reason break down.

 SEV is organised with a Board of Directors and a management for the everyday running of the company.